Are you a business coach wanting to find better clients or working with a coach and want to get more from the deal?

 Yes, it is true!
 In fact you most certainly are on a regular basis.
 This is the first step in being truly open to coaching.
 Admit you can learn from almost every situation.

 5. You Don’t “Need” To Be Right

-You are ok with the fact you might be wrong and are open to other people's views.
-This doesn't mean you have no opinion or are a spineless jelly fish.
-It means that you can listen objectively to someone else's opinion without needing to prove them wrong.
+Usually, you are okay with the fact you might be wrong and are open to other people’s views.
+This doesn’t mean you have no opinion or are a spineless jelly fish.
+It means that you can listen objectively to someone else’s opinion without needing to prove them wrong.
 You can find value in even contrary opinions.
-You don't attach your self-worth to being right.
+You don’t attach your self-worth to being right.

 There is more than one way to do most things.